AMSP-04/NETN-LOG/README.md

 The work includes the [NETN-LOG.xml](NETN-LOG.xml) FOM Module and documentation NETN-LOG.md.

 Above license gives you the right to use and redistribute the NETN FOM Module (XML file and Documentation) in its entirety without modification.
 You are also allowed to develop your own new FOM Modules (in separate XML files and separate documentation) that build-on/extends the NETN module by reference and including neccessary scaffolding classes.
-You are NOT allowed to modify the NETN FOM Module or its documentation without prior permission by the NATO Modelling and Simulation Group.
+You are NOT allowed to modify this FOM Module or its documentation without prior permission by the NATO Modelling and Simulation Group.

 ## Versions, updates and extentions

 All updates and versioning of this work is coordinated by the NATO Modelleing and Simulation Coordination Office (MSCO), managed by the NATO Modelling and Simulation Group (NMSG) and performed as NATO Science and Technology Organization (STO) technical activities in support of the NMSG Modelling and Simulation Standards Subgroup (MS3).

 Feedback on the use of this work, suggestions for improvements and identified issues are welcome and can be provided using GitGub issue tracking.
-To engage in the development and update of NETN-LOG, please contact your national NMSG representative.
+To engage in the development and update of this FOM Module please contact your national NMSG representative.

-Version numbering of the NETN LOG FOM Module and associated documentation is based on the following principles:
+Version numbering of this FOM Module and associated documentation is based on the following principles:

 * New official version number is assigned and in effect only when new release is made in the Master branch.
 * Updates in the Develop branch will not change version number.